plenoptic-org/plenoptic/docs/api/components.rst

 .. rubric:: Metric components
    :heading-level: 3

-These functions are used by the :ref:`metrics-api` above.
+These functions are used by the :ref:`metrics-api`.
 While they are not compatible with any of our synthesis methods, they may be useful to better understand the behavior of their respective metrics.

-.. currentmodule:: plenoptic.metric
+.. currentmodule:: plenoptic.process
 .. autosummary::
    :signatures: none
    :toctree: generated